 You may already have an idea in mind about what you want your poster to look like, but you shouldn’t forget your audience.
 Even if you love your design, it may not look appealing to the people you’re trying to attract.

 You need to think about your audience and figure out what they’d like to see.
 Give them what they want by designing your poster in a way that would make complete sense to them.
-Ask yourself if your customers would like an image-heavy poster or one that has a lot of information in it.
+Ask yourself if your customers would like an image-heavy sign or one that has a lot of information in it.

 Colours alone can make a huge difference in your poster’s impact.
-They set the tone for your poster and can even get people to take the action you want them to take.
+They set the tone for your sign and can even get people to take the action you want them to take.
 The red colour is known to get people excited, so if you want a great turnout at your sales event, then you should consider incorporating it in your poster design.

-If it’s a company event, then you’ll have to work with your brand colours to stay consistent.
+If it’s a company event, you’ll have to work with your brand colours to stay consistent.
 But it wouldn’t hurt to deviate every once in a while to stir things up a bit.
-If you’re designing for a kid’s event, then you need to pick bright and vibrant colours.
+If you’re designing for a kid’s event, you need to pick bright and vibrant colours.

 Whatever you do, don’t pick colours that complement each other nicely.
 You need to use colours that have the proper contrast, or they’ll make the text visibly challenging to read.